 The Academy constantly strives to provide a range of stimulating and challenging opportunities for its pupils.
-In the year end 31 August 2014 half termly inspiration events in each year group were supported with a wide range of music initiatives through links with the Calderdale Music Hub; sporting activities (funded by both the PE grant and the Academy budget); community events such as Tour de France, Rhythm in The Ridings, Farmers Market, Giant March for Road Safety and Party in the Park.
+In the year end 31st August 2015 half termly inspiration events in each year group were supported with a wide range of music initiatives through links with the Calderdale Music Hub and a variety of sporting activities (funded by both the PE grant and the Academy budget), amongst others.
+In addition to the Year 6 residential, that has taken place for a number of years, a Year 4 residential to Whitby was introduced this year with great success.